fractalide/fractalide/README.md

 "The baseline description in a converging infrastructure is characteristically an incomplete description of machine state.
 You can quickly detect convergence in a shop by asking how many files are currently under management control.
 If an approximate answer is readily available and is on the order of a few hundred files or less, then the shop is likely converging legacy machines on a file-by-file basis.

 A convergence tool is an excellent means of bringing some semblance of order to a chaotic infrastructure.
 Convergent tools typically work by sampling a small subset of the disk - via a checksum of one or more files, for example - and taking some action in response to what they find.
 The samples and actions are often defined in a declarative or descriptive language that is optimized for this use.
-This emulates and preempts the firefighting behavior of a reactive human systems administrator - "see a problem, fix it.""
+This emulates and preempts the firefighting behavior of a reactive human systems administrator - "see a problem, fix it."
 Automating this process provides great economies of scale and speed over doing the same thing manually.

 Because convergence typically includes an intentional process of managing a specific subset of files, there will always be unmanaged files on each host.
 Whether current differences between unmanaged files will have an impact on future changes is undecidable, because at any point in time we do not know the entire set of future changes, or what files they will depend on.